“Have you noticed how many people seem distant and not present when you are speaking to them?

 - Getting rid of the things that keep you distracted, layer by layer will take some time before you begin to feel present and have your life back.

 How It Works: After years of releasing the load and the stuff that has burdened you, only then will you begin to feel “normal” again.
 So, what is normal?
 “Normal” happens when you feel like yourself.
 It defies everything that was sold to you as normal.
 You are “the normal” you have been seeking.
-It’s not something you are hanging onto or something someone is trying to sell to you, it’s who you are.
+It’s not something you are hanging onto or something someone is selling to you, it’s who you are.
 Only after you experience how the distractions have affected your life and your well-being, will you be motivated to move past it so you can reclaim yourself, “your normal.”
 The distractions were a sales job by the experienced marketers to get you to lean their way and away from your true self.
 The good news is you have identified the cause of the distractions causing the disconnection to yourself and your guidance.
 Now that you are aware of this situation you will no longer be susceptible to it.
 You are free! ~ Linda Deir

 A mix of Spirituality and Unexpected Psychology … Linda Deir Transition Coach … guidance from “those” who know you best!